 Understand what’s in and out of network

 If it’s important that you keep your doctor, double-check that your doctor is in network for the plan you’re considering.
 An in-network doctor accepts your health insurance plan.
-You can call the health insurance company to confirm or check the website.
+You can check the health insurance company’s website or call them directly to confirm.

 However, if you see a doctor or physician who’s outside your network, you might have to pay full price for medical services.